ABOUT THE SITE.

 STEVE HARRISON //

 Steve, 28, is a quirky, optimistic Welshman, teller of poor jokes and performer of bad impressions (although he would no doubt disagree with this).
 He’s currently coming to the latter stages of a part time photography course, and keen on carving out a career in the field, he jumped at the chance to join the gang.

 If he’s not walking around with his camera, he dabbles in playing/writing songs on his acoustic guitar, goes to gigs and is always on the hunt for new bands to listen to.
-He believes it will be Cardiff City’s year this year (He says that every year – Rob).
+He believes it will be Cardiff City’s year, every year.

 To view some of his other photography work, check out: